Barnegat Peninsula

 The Barnegat Peninsula, also known as the Island Beach Peninsula or Barnegat Bay Island and colloquially as "the barrier island", is a 20 mi long, narrow barrier peninsula located on the Jersey Shore in Ocean County, New Jersey, United States, that divides the Barnegat Bay from the Atlantic Ocean.
 It is a vacation destination and summer colony area and is heavily dependent on tourism, real estate and fishing.

-Notable communities on the peninsula include Point Pleasant Beach, Bay Head, Mantoloking, Lavallette, Ortley Beach, Seaside Heights, Seaside Park and the South Seaside Park section of Berkeley Township.
+Notable communities on the peninsula include Point Pleasant Beach, Bay Head, Mantoloking, Lavallette, Toms River sections of Ortley Beach and Normandy Beach, Seaside Heights, Seaside Park, Brick Township (Beaches I, II, and III), and Berkeley Township.
 The southern 10 mi of the barrier island are preserved in their natural state as Island Beach State Park, New Jersey's longest stretch of undeveloped coastline.

 Geography

 The peninsula divides the Atlantic Ocean from Barnegat Bay in Ocean County, New Jersey.
-It stretches approximately 20 miles from Manasquan Inlet in Point Pleasant Beach in the north to Island Beach State Park in the south.
+It stretches approximately 20 miles from Manasquan Inlet in Point Pleasant Beach in the north to Berkeley Township in the south.
 It is separated from Long Beach Island to the south by the treacherous Barnegat Inlet.

 The area surrounding the peninsula was described by Henry Hudson, in 1609, as "a great lake of water, as we could judge it to be ...
 The mouth of the lake hath many shoals, and the sea breaketh on them as it is cast out of the mouth of it."
 The name of the peninsula is derived from that of the adjacent inlet and bay, which were originally named in 1614 "Barendegat," or "Inlet of the Breakers," by Dutch explorers of the coastline, referring to the waterway's turbulent channel.
-An analysis of the composition of sediments and sands on the peninsula shows that it has been little-changed for hundreds of years.
+An analysis of the composition of sediments and sands on the peninsula shows that it has been little changed for hundreds of years.